-The portion of NJ's total energy that comes from renewable sources has steadily risen since 2005.
+The portion of NJ's total energy that comes from renewable sources rose steadily from 2003 until it took a slight downward turn in 2015.

-The distribution of costs and benefits of the energy system is equitable.
-The needs of all people and segments of the economy are met consistently at affordable and predictable costs.

-Affordability of Energy

-There are currently no readily available data and analysis showing the percentage of households that spend more than 6% of their budgets on energy.

-Resilient, diverse, and reliable energy infrastructure delivers high quality energy when and where it is needed, with minimal vulnerability to market, technical, political, operational, or environmental threats, both gradual (e.g., sea level rise, infrastructure aging) and sudden (e.g., extreme weather, terrorism, supply disruptions).

-Outages and Reliability
+- The distribution of costs and benefits of the energy system is equitable.
+The needs of all people and segments of the economy are met consistently at affordable and predictable costs. - Affordability of Energy 414 There are currently no readily available data and analysis showing the percentage of households that spend more than 6% of their budgets on energy. - Resilient, diverse, and reliable energy infrastructure delivers high quality energy when and where it is needed, with minimal vulnerability to market, technical, political, operational, or environmental threats, both gradual (e.g., sea level rise, infrastructure aging) and sudden (e.g., extreme weather, terrorism, supply disruptions). - Outages and Reliability